 The one exception is the State Vet Table where the program looks up the name, email address, etc., for receiving state veterinarians.
 In SC we have implemented this in the form of USAHERDS Veterinary Practices for each state veterinarian.
 The formatting is very specific.
 Rather than expect each state to duplicate this, we may find a way to simply redistribute this lookup each time it is modified.

+USAHERDS Web Service

+With the release of USAHERDS version 7 the provided web services are much improved.
+The big change in Civet 4.0 is support for the new web service interface.
+For some period of time the older web service interface will also be supported.

+The new interface is much faster and much more directly controlled from the Civet end.
+I highly recommend starting with the new interface or switching to it as soon as possible.
+The old is provided just to assist with the transition and will probably be removed in a 4.x release in the near future.

 Email Distribution:

 Civet sends PDF copies of all outbound-CVIs, and inbound-CVIs with errors (optional) to state veterinarians at email addresses they have designated.
 The CivetConfig.txt has fields for configuring an SMTP server to handle these outbound emails.
 SMTP server configurations vary widely by network environment.
 This feature may require some state-specific programming in the code that sets up the email implementation.